Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Model Aggregation

 Since the memory is unknown a-priori, a natural approach, known to be consistent, is to use a potentially coarser model with depth $k_n$.
 Here, $k_n$ increases logarithmically with the sample size $n$, and reflects~\cite{CT06} well known results on consistent estimation of Markov processes.
-We show that coarser models formed by properly aggregating states of the original models are useful in lower bounding information rates of the true channel.
+We show that coarser models formed by properly aggregating states of the original context tree model are useful in upper bounding entropy rates of the true process. \bDefinition Suppose $\Ttilde=\A^k$ for some positive integer $k$.
+The \textit{aggregation} of $\ptq$ at level $k$, denoted by $\ptildettildeq$, is a stationary Markov process with state transition probabilities given by